AriRainbow/Rise-and-Root/README.md

 You can explore the current hosted version of the site here:
 [**Rise & Root Collective (GitHub Pages)**](https://arirainbow.github.io/Rise-and-Root/)
-_Alternatively, the site is also available via the Renewable Spirit domain for backup and continuity._
+_Alternatively, the site is also available via the Renewable Spirit domain for backup and continuity:_
 [https://riseandroot.renewablespirit.com/](https://riseandroot.renewablespirit.com/)

 ---